 12.4.3 Representation of a password

 Passwords are used in SAE to deterministically compute a secret element in the negotiated group, called a password element.
 The input to this process needs to be in the form of a binary string.
 For the protocol to successfully terminate, it is necessary for each side to produce identical binary strings for a given password, even if that password is in character format.
 There is no canonical binary representation of a character and ambiguity exists when the password is a character string.
 To eliminate this ambiguity, a STA shall represent a character-based password as an ASCII string.
 Representation of a character-based password in another character set or use of a password preprocessing technique (to map a character string to a binary string) may be agreed upon, in an out-of-band fashion, prior to beginning SAE.
 If the password is already in binary form (e.g., it is a binary preshared key) no character set representation is assumed.
 The binary representation of the password, after being transformed from a character representation or directly if it is already in binary form, is stored in the dot11RSNConfigPasswordValueTable.
 When a “password” is called for in the description of SAE that follows the credential from the dot11RSNConfigPasswordValueTable is used.
+When a “password identifier” is called for in the description of SAE that follows, the identifier from the dot11RSNConfigPasswordValueTable is used.

 Instruct the editor to modify section 12.4.4.2.2 as indicated: